alexaverbuch/graph_gen_utils/README.txt

 To do:
 - Improve performance further
-- Generate Chaco file from Neo4j instance (currently only supports generating Neo4j from file)
+- Generate Chaco file from Neo4j instance (currently only supports generating Neo4j from file) [in progress...]
 - Add verification functionality to test if generated graphs are correct
 - Compare other graph metrics